Kathleen knows how to get things done. These are her priorities:

 In Congress, Kathleen will:

 - Limit the damage of the tax bill.
 Greg Gianforte’s first piece of legislation was a bill stipulating that Congress should not get paid unless it passes a balanced budget.
 A few months later, he voted to increase the debt by over $1.8 trillion.
 Now, as he once again calls for a balanced budget, he turns to earned benefits like Medicare and Social Security to try to find savings.
-Kathleen will never vote to cut Medicare, Medicare, or Social Security, ever.
+Kathleen will never vote to cut Medicare, Medicaid, or Social Security, ever.

 - Fix and simplify the tax bill by restoring progressive taxes to the federal code and fixing mistakes resulting from hasty passage of the bill.
 Many experts say our tax code is on track to become a system where anyone can avoid paying any taxes if their CPA were sufficiently familiar with all the loopholes.
 That’s not fair and certainly not progress.